cosmic-utils/app-hub/README.md

 ## ⚠️ Experimental
 The project is in experimental mode and is not yet ready for production use.
-We use Tauri 2.0, which is still in beta.
 Please use it at your own risk.

 ## 📌 Additional Notes